 One other benefit Portugal offers to its foreign residents is the non habitual residency (NHR) status.
 It allows most of your foreign income to be exempt from the Portuguese taxation system for 10 years.
 For example, if you rent out your house in the UK before you move to Portugal, you don’t pay taxes on this income in Portugal.

 - You’re a tax resident under Portugal legislation,

 - You’ve not been taxed as a Portuguese resident for the past five years.

 Being a tax resident means that you stay in Portugal for more than 183 days in Portugal during the relevant fiscal year.
 It also implies that you have a residence in the country on the 31st of December of that year with the intention to hold it as your habitual residence.

 Under NHR, UK pensions are taxable at 10 percent for the first 10 years in the country.

 Appointing a Fiscal Representative in Portugal

-As the UK is no longer a part of the EU, there are some changes on the taxing procedures for British citizens.
-Now, if you have a house, open a bank account, run any business in Portugal, you’re required to appoint a fiscal representative.
+As the UK is no longer a part of the EU, there are some changes in the taxing procedures for British citizens.
+Now, if you have a house, open a bank account, or run any business in Portugal, you’re required to appoint a fiscal representative.